duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/20-curriculum/20-curriculum-editing.md

 5 min: Computer Setup

-45 min: Duckiesky Documents Tutorial and Markdown/Markduck
+40 min: Duckiesky Documents Tutorial and Markdown/Markduck

-10 min: Editing a Duckiesky Page
+15 min: Editing a DuckieSky Page

 ### Differentiation _(strategies for grouping, ELL, and inclusion)_

 ### Advanced preparation/Materials/Set Up (Including Misconceptions)

-**Materials needed**

-For Students: A computer or device with web browser capabilities

-For Teachers: Screen to demonstrate website (if desired), Do Now and Expectations written
+**Teacher Materials**

+Basestation, a projector (if needed)

+**Classroom Set Up:**

+Teachers can write a DO NOW on the board for students to start up their computers/devices and open up a web browser.

 ## SCRIPT OF TEACHING AND LEARNING ACTIVITIES